nxzthelinuxguy/my-xmonad/README.md

-## NOTE For Key bindings goto docs/my-keybindings.
+## NOTE For Key bindings refer ~/.xmonad/xmonad.hs
+At the bottom you will find all the bindings
+Refer and change according to your needs

 ### Here are some basic key bindings
 #####	MOD is the WINDOWS KEY